Romelu LukakuBelgian Footballer

 • He got to visit Stamford Bridge during his spell with the Anderlecht youth team.
 He reportedly said of Chelsea’s ground: “What a stadium.
 If one day in my life I will cry, it will be the day I play here.
 I love Chelsea.”

 • Lukaku’s childhood idol was Chelsea legend Didier Drobga.

 • Romelu is fluent in five languages: English, French, Dutch, Portuguese, Spanish and Congolese Swahilian dialect.

-• The Manchester United striker has got a Bachelor degree in tourism.
+• The striker has got a High School diploma in tourism.